MGCarta/oncovi/README.md

 ## Test OncoVI on an exemplary set of variants

 #### Input data
-Both variants in text format and in variant call format (VCF) are accepted by OncoVI.
+Variants in both text format and in variant call format (VCF) are accepted by OncoVI.
 No other formats are currently supported.

 An exemplary input data in text format is available under:
 ```rb